dejwk/roo_display/README.md

 Here, the gray box is a minimum bounding rectangle, and the blue frame corresponds to the anchor extents.
 Red crosshairs indicate the axes, i.e. the cross is at (0, 0).

-(These values are derived from the font and glyph metrics: the width of the blue frame is the advance, the 'overhang' of the letter 'y' is equal to the left-side bearing, and so on).
+(These bounding values of the `TextLabel` are derived from the font and glyph metrics: the width of the blue frame is the advance, the 'overhang' of the letter 'y' is equal to the left-side bearing, and so on).

 When you draw aligned text using the built-in mechanisms, the library will do the right thing.
-The only thing to keep in mind is that you may need to add some left and right padding (for left-aligned and right-aligned text, respectively) to leave room for overhangs, as they may otherwise get truncated:
+You only need to keep in mind that some left or right padding may be needed (for left-aligned and right-aligned text, respectively) to leave room for overhangs, as they may otherwise get truncated:

 ```cpp
 #include "roo_smooth_fonts/NotoSerif_Italic/27.h"